It was in an old part of the city that I saw the house.

 Yes — I would rent the house, and I would get a cat and a dog.
 The cat would sit in my lap; the dog would nestle at my feet.

-The house seemed to call to me.
+The house seemed to call to me, coaxing me to restore it to life.

 Yet its dark windows gave it the appearance of being asleep.